Huawei Mate 30 Pro full review

 Despite the shrinkage, Huawei has still squeezed a sizeable 32MP front camera, paired to a 3D ToF (Time of Flight) sensor into the small bar at the top of the display, granting depth data to your selfies and more robust 3D face unlock - a feature that Huawei first implemented on the Mate 20 Pro that works impressively quickly in this second-generation iteration, even against low light conditions.

-It's also worth mentioning that an in-display optical fingerprint sensor also features, but its reliability is less than stellar, despite apparent responsiveness when it does work.
+It's also worth mentioning that an in-display optical fingerprint sensor also features, but its reliability is less-than-stellar and despite the apparent responsiveness when it does work, it's also markedly slower than the phone's face unlock capabilities.

 There's another big talking point on the back of the Mate 30 Pro in its camera setup.
 While it's a multi-sensor array, as found on this year's P30 Pro, as well as its direct predecessor, things look a little different this time around.